By WeChat

 Contenders

-Supports massive group chats (up to 200,000 members) and public channels, far exceeding WeChat's 500-person group limit.
+Supports massive group chats (up to 200,000 members) and public channels, significantly exceeding WeChat's 500-person limit.

-Open Bot API allows for more flexible third-party automation and tool integration compared to WeChat's highly regulated Mini-Program environment.
+Open Bot API enables deep third-party automation and custom tool integration, contrasting with WeChat's walled-garden Mini-Program environment.

-Maintains a high innovation cadence (26 releases in 6 months) to iterate on hyper-local service integrations.
+High innovation cadence (22 releases in 6 months) focused on hyper-local service integration.

-Deep integration with Facebook Marketplace and Instagram DMs creates a cross-app commerce and social ecosystem.
+Cross-app commerce integration with Facebook Marketplace and Instagram DMs creates a unified social-commerce funnel.

-Focuses on 'Shared Experiences' like Watch Together and in-chat games to drive engagement beyond utility messaging.
+Focuses on 'Shared Experiences' like Watch Together to drive engagement beyond simple messaging.

 Peers

-Optimized for travel and logistics UX, providing a more streamlined booking flow than WeChat's third-party mini-program wrappers.
+Optimized booking flows for travel and logistics that outperform WeChat's third-party mini-program wrappers.

-Superior creative toolset for photo/video editing and AR filters compared to WeChat's basic media upload features.
+Advanced creative toolset for AR filters and video editing that exceeds WeChat's basic media capabilities.

-Robust third-party app directory (Zapier, Jira, GitHub) allows for deep workflow automation.
+Robust third-party app directory (Zapier, Jira, GitHub) enables deep, automated workflow integration.

 New Kids on the Block